In October, we enjoyed a lunch at grandmother's house, but it wasn't at the house of my grandmother or anyone else's.

 While most of the remaining tree parts had to be cut down for safety reasons, the trunk was left and has been turned into a seating area for photo opps.

-a rustic barn with a well-worn creaky floor.
+In addition to the restaurant, Pickity Place includes a gift shop housed in a rustic barn with a well-worn creaky floor.
 There's no computers used for checkout here.
 Instead, an antique cash register maintains an old-fashioned vibe.
 The gift shop comprises about half the business with offerings of herbs and spices, dip and soup mixes, herbal blends, teas, kitchen goods, books and regional gifts.

 In season, the gardens and greenhouse include plants and herbs available for purchase as well as garden items such as birdhouses, seed packets, and potted herbs.